Skip to content

 Bulk food delivery to Daily Bread Food Bank

-Impact: We have provided over 229,298 kg of dried food staples, 24,000 cans of soup and 50,000 eggs to organizations including the Daily Bread Food Bank, North York Harvest Food Bank and Muslim Welfare Centre.
-We have also distributed 15,295 food hampers containing items like dry goods, pasta and potatoes through our Feed the Six Kits, as well as 19,421 hampers through our partnership with North York Harvest.
+Impact: We provided over 974,300 kg of dried food staples, 24,000 cans of soup and 50,000 eggs to organizations including the Daily Bread Food Bank, North York Harvest Food Bank and Muslim Welfare Centre, and included some of these products in the packing of food hampers.
+We distributed more than 35,333 food hampers containing items like dry goods, pasta and potatoes through our Feed the Six Kits, as well as 23,770 hampers through our partnerships with North York Harvest and IDRF, and produced 49,920 Emergency Food Boxes for Feed Ontario.
+We assisted Mississauga Food Bank with sorting their backlog of 78 food donation bins.
 Finally, we distributed $50,000 of grocery store gift cards.

 Hand Sanitizer Program

-With many local distilleries closed to the public, some have shifted their production method to begin producing hand sanitizer.
-The sanitizer has been approved by Health Canada and it ready to fill the gap in supply.
+With many local distilleries closed to the public, some shifted their production method to begin producing hand sanitizer.
+The sanitizer was been approved by Health Canada and it was ready to fill the gap in supply.

 Two men filling buckets with hand sanitizer